mitre/cti/USAGE.md

 src = TAXIICollectionSource(collection)
 ```

+For more about TAXII, please see the [Introduction to TAXII page on oasis-open](https://oasis-open.github.io/cti-documentation/taxii/intro).

 ### Access from Github via requests
 Users can alternatively access the data from MITRE/CTI using HTTP requests, and load the resulting content into a MemoryStore.
 While typically the TAXII method is more desirable for "live" access, this method can be useful if you want to